tomdee/calico-docker-prototype/GCEPrototype.md

         iptables -t nat -A POSTROUTING -s 192.168.0.0/16 ! -d 192.168.0.0/16 -j MASQUERADE

-4. Unfortunately, BIRD refuses to accept routes where the default gateway is not in the same subnet as the local IP on the interface, and for GCE the local IP is always a /32.
+4. BIRD won't accept routes where the default gateway is not in the same subnet as the local IP on the interface, and for GCE the local IP is always a /32.
 The way to resolve this is to add a route that convinces BIRD that the default gateway really is valid.
 Here's how to do that (where 10.240.40.50 is the IP of the server, and 10.240.0.1 is the gateway address; obviously change those for your deployment!).
 Note that you must do this on both hosts.

         ip addr add 10.240.40.50 peer 10.240.0.1 dev ens4v1

     There's more on this situation here, in case you want to understand this further [http://marc.info/?l=bird-users&m=139809577125938&w=2](http://marc.info/?l=bird-users&m=139809577125938&w=2)

 5. So that BIRD is not just adding routes that have no effect (since they match the default route), we want to ban all traffic to the network that your endpoints are on.
-This unreachable route will be overridden by BIRD as the Calico Felix agent on each host is told about its endpoints and configures routes which are then distributed to the other host by BIRD.
+This unreachable route will be overridden when endpoints are created; on each host, the Calico Felix agent will add the route locally which will then be picked up and distributed by the BIRD clients.

         ip route add unreachable 192.168.0.0/16